RorymcB/A-Text-Mining-Based-Assessment-of-Business-Fields-within-the-German-Energy-Market/README.md

-This repository contains the jupyter notebooks for the code that was used in the implementation of the thesis "A Text Mining Assessment of Business Fields within the German Energy Market"
+This repository contains the jupyter notebooks for the code that was used in the implementation of the thesis "A Text Mining Assessment of Business Fields within the German Energy Market".
+The raw data of the results has also been included.